uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {panel end}

 An important concept with binary numbers is the range of values that can be represented using a given number of bits.
-When we have 8 bits the binary numbers start to get useful — they can represent values from 0 to 255, so it is enough to store someone's age, the day of the month, and so on.
+When we have 8 bits the binary numbers start to get useful &ndash; they can represent values from 0 to 255, so it is enough to store someone's age, the day of the month, and so on.

 {panel type="jargon-buster"}